forestgrape/coronavirus/index.md

 Conversational remarks about how I understand particle deposition models. <br>
 	How many particles are deposited/absorbed in which region of the respiratory tract depends on various factors.
 Important factors are:
 - particles properties such as diameter, density, form and material
-- breathing volumen and frequency
+- breathing volume and frequency
 - air humidity and how air is moistened in the lung[citation to be added]<br><br>

-Generally the modelling the airflow in the lung is complicated [Tsuda](#tsuda),[Stuart](#stuart).
+Modeling or expermentally determine the airflow in the lung is complicated [Tsuda](#tsuda),[Stuart](#stuart).
 To estimate the deposited fraction several methods are used:
 - Model the lung as a static pipe system and do the physics [Stuart 84](#stuart),  [Bailey](#bailey).
 An often used such model has been done by the International Commission on Radiological Protection (ICRP) [Bailey 94](#bailey).
-Mostly this methods yields some complicated differential equations which are solved/simulated with a computer based approach e.g. Monte Carlo methods.
+This method yields some complicated differential equations which are solved/simulated with a computer-based approach e.g. Monte Carlo methods.
 - Particles based computer simulations.
-[Kleinstreuer et al](#kleinstreuer) used this methods to compare the deposited particulates on in/exhalation between mice and humans.
+[Kleinstreuer et al](#kleinstreuer) used this method to compare the deposited particulates on in/exhalation between mice and humans.
-- Expermimental in vivo settings:
+- Experimental in vivo settings:
-    * A person inhales some test particles and the number of absorbed particles is measured for different volumina inhaled.
-For small volumina the air goes not fare into to lung and so for this part the absorbtion is calculated.
-Then the volumina is increased, the adsorbed particles measured again and the next part of the lung is calculated: the previous result is substracted and the remaining adsorbtion is the next deeper lung part  [refernce to be added].
+    * A person inhales some test particles and the number of absorbed particles is measured for different volumes inhaled.
+For small volumes the air goes not fare into to lung and so for this part the absorbtion is calculated.
+Then the volumina is increased, the adsorbed particles measured again and the next part of the lung is calculated: the previous result is subtracted and the remaining adsorption is the next deeper lung part  [refernce to be added].
-    * Experimental data on regional deposition of radiolabelled aerosol particles can be derived from gamma camera images.
+    * Experimental data on the regional deposition of radiolabelled aerosol particles can be derived from gamma camera images.
 The limited resolution of the planar image allows no separation between the peripheral and the bronchial airways.
-This separtion can be done by measuring the particle clearance kinetics during the first few days after inhalation.
+This separation can be done by measuring the particle clearance kinetics during the first few days after inhalation.
-- Expermental in vitro setting:
+- Experimental in vitro setting: [sznitman](#sznitman).

 =====

-#### Evidences from the observed Spread Patterns
+#### Evidence from the observed Spread Patterns

 The aerosol transmission explains well the observed spread patterns of influenza.
 Dust like spreading is explaining better following observations for the observed Betacoronaviruses spread patterns than the aerosol model: